Biofeedback Devices-Be The Calm In The Storm Around You

 Attention Deficit and Hyperactivity Disorders (ADHD)

-Biofeedback can be used for management of ADHD to improve attention, focus, and cognitive performance by teaching relaxation and concentration with the use of muscle tension, breathing, and heart bit control.
+Biofeedback can be used to manage ADHD and improve attention, focus, and cognitive performance by teaching relaxation and concentration through muscle tension, breathing, and heart rate control.

 Habit Control